-Everyone has a role in making healthcare safe -- staff and you.
-Every staff member will display picture identification.
-You must wear your ID band until you are discharged.
+Everyone has a role in making health care safe.
+Therefore, every staff member will display picture identification and every patient must wear their ID band until they are discharged.

-You, as the patient, play a vital role in making your care visit safe by becoming an active, involved and informed member of your health care team.
+You, as the patient, play a vital role in making your care safe by becoming an active, involved and informed member of your healthcare team

 We encourage you to notify us if you have concerns about your safety.
-To report a concern, please call the Safety Hotline at (301)-618-6400.
+To report a concern at Laurel Regional Hospital, please call Safety & Security at 301-497-8752.
+To report a concern at any other Dimensions Healthcare System facility, please call the Safety Hotline at 301-618-6400.